Low-Waste Gift Baskets Are Beautiful And Functional!

 So after the gift was assembled I looked for the prettiest way to present the basket.

-In past years I used those large plastic basket wraps tied with a ribbon.
+In past years I used those large plastic wraps tied with a ribbon.
 But as you know, I absolutely hate disposable plastic items.
+I wanted to present our gift baskets without additional wrapping. (which of course speaks to my crunchy-green heart.)

 Repurposed Paper Filler For Gift Baskets

-After pulling out the small gift tubs and figuring out what kind of space I needed to tuck in our gifts, I asked RancherMan to bring me a couple of completely shaken-out paper cattle feed bags.
+After pulling out the small tubs and figuring out what kind of space I needed to add our gifts, I asked RancherMan to bring me a couple of empty paper cattle feed bags.
+I tore away the printed layer and was left with two large pieces of plain brown paper – LOVE IT!

 I took one of the sheets and tore it down to size, wadded it up and used it to give an elevated bottom to the bucket, allowing for a prettier and raised display of our gift.

 Then I cut another largish-sheet of brown paper and fan-folded it, careful not to overly crease it.
-Then I cut strips to make a cool-looking cover over the wadded-paper bottom. (some people could accomplish this with a shredder but we don’t own one)
+Then I cut strips to make a fluffy cover over the wadded-paper bottom. (some people could accomplish this with a shredder but we don’t own one)

 Our gift baskets are jars of homemade food in reusable jars in a handy tub.
 Brown paper can be composted or used in their fireplace. #TexasHomesteader